 The Archaeology Wing provides dramatic displays that explore the complexities of the ancient cultures that inhabited the area from approximately the year zero to the present.

-Let your eyes sweep across the Museum’s extraordinary collection of prehistoric pottery, jewelry, tools, sandals and other items that offer clues to cultures that mastered desert living.
+Let your eyes sweep across the Museum’s extraordinary collection of prehistoric pottery, tools and other items that offer clues to cultures that mastered desert living.
 Baskets, fragile in the desert climate, were both beautiful and functional.
 Exhibit items reflect art and cultures from ancient people throughout the Southwest.
 These artifacts inspire reflection on the lives of these desert dwellers.
 Learn how archaeologists have interpreted the lives of the ancients on the time-line panels.
-Enjoy the “artifact of the month” exhibit case, a changing display that highlights a different archaeological treasure each month.

 Five locally discovered archaeological sites reveal the abundance of archaeological material in the area.
 Four of these were excavated by members of the Desert Foothills Chapter of the Arizona Archaeological Society.
 Artifacts from an additional local site, the Blue Wash Ruin, are on loan from Pueblo Grande Museum and in an exhibit case on the west wall.